Last Updated on November 11, 2021 by Forest Master

 The main thing you must take into consideration is the type of log you are going to be splitting.
-If you’re going to be splitting hard and knotty woods then we’d recommend looking at a 7 ton log splitter as a starting point.
+If you’re going to be splitting hard and knotty woods then we’d recommend looking at a 7-ton log splitter as a starting point.
 You may require a more powerful splitter if you’re planning on regularly splitting the harder woods such as Elm or Ash.

-Take a look at our fuelwood burning guide to explore the different varieties of soft & hardwood, including density properties which indicate how hard a wood is to split.
+Take a look at our fuelwood burning guide to explore the different varieties of soft & hardwood, including density properties that indicate how hard a wood is to split.
 You can also learn about how efficient each wood is for burning and keeping your home warm through the winter months.

 The sizes of the logs you’re planning on splitting is also an important factor.
 Splitters are limited to max log lengths and diameters, so you must be aware of the size of the log you’re going to be splitting when selecting the best log splitter for you.

 How often do you need to split wood?